Effective Date: 9 May 2019

 Some of our service providers are located or operate outside of Australia.
 Where we need to, we send them information so that they can provide us services.
-The countries where our service providers may be located are India, Indonesia, Fiji, New Zealand, the Philippines, South Africa, the USA and some member states within the European Union.
+The countries where our service providers may be located are India, Indonesia, Fiji, New Zealand, the Philippines, South Africa, the USA, the UK and some member states within the European Union.

 6. Keeping your information safe